LexCarey/LeetCode/README.md

-This repository is a dump of my personal Leetcode solutions!
+This repository is full of all my latest LeetCode algorithm solutions.